Questions about admissions and applying?

 The department offers programs leading to both the Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees.
 M.S. and Ph.D. degrees are offered in five main area of specialization:

 Admission to the M.S. and Ph.D. programs requires a minimum GPA of 3.0 and 3.25 (on a scale of 4.0), respectively.
 Additionally, prospective graduate students are required to take the GRE and score 1100 or higher for the Verbal+ Quantitative sections combined.
-International students should have a TOEFL or equivalent score of 550 or higher.
 Applicants also should submit three letters of recommendation and a statement of purpose with their application.

 Students are eligible for admission to a master's degree program under the condition that he/she holds a minimum 3.0 GPA.
 Two options are available to M.S. students upon graduate committee approval.

-Learn more about the master's degree program in civil and environmental engineering.
+Learn more about the master's degree in civil and environmental engineering.

 Promising graduates from accredited colleges and universities may be admitted to work toward a Ph.D. degree.
 In order to gain admission, students must hold an overall GPA of at least 3.25 on all undergraduate and graduate courses while satisfactorily completing the necessary prerequisites of credits in a chosen major field.

-Learn more about the Ph.D. program in civil and environmental engineering.
+Learn more about the Ph.D. in civil and environmental engineering.